ann-sandra/Elephant-Alert-System/README.md

 # **Detection of Wild Elephants Using Image Processing on Raspberry Pi**

 ## **Introduction**
-Elephant populations are increasingly encroaching into human habitats due to dwindling natural resources like food and water, resulting in severe human-elephant conflicts.
+Elephant populations are increasingly encroaching into human habitats in India due to dwindling natural resources like food and water, resulting in severe human-elephant conflicts.
 To address this issue, this project implements an automated elephant detection system using image processing techniques on a Raspberry Pi.
 By integrating feature detection methods with a Convolutional Neural Network (CNN), the project provides a scalable, low-cost solution for real-time monitoring of elephants at forest borders.

 The system's primary goal is to detect elephants accurately and trigger necessary alerts to prevent conflicts, thus preserving both human safety and wildlife.